 Day 2: Duck, Duck, Spa

 One of the best ways to explore Duck is by bicycle because lots of level ground makes for easy pedaling.
 You can rent bikes at the resort in season and nearby year-round.
 Ride past the Town Green, where weekly concerts are held and family-friendly movies are shown in July and August.
 Stop and stroll The Waterfront Shops or meander Scarborough Faire Shopping Village to find the perfect souvenir.

-Park your ride at Roadside Bar & Grill when you’re hungry for lunch.
+Park your ride at The Roadside when you’re hungry for lunch.
 Choices include sandwiches, salads and the always-popular creamy clam chowder.
 Its outside tables fill fast on sunny days.

 Once you’re back at the resort, recuperate from your ride in the oversized hot tubs or at the spa.
 Use the indoor pool and steam rooms or arrange a massage or treatment, which are infused with the textures and smells of the coast.
 Yoga is offered May through September.
 Schedule a private session or join the popular sunrise classes.

 You’ll find s’mores ingredients in your room, and the resort’s fire pit is the perfect place to assemble them.
 Listening to the embers crackle or live music at the Sandbar are great ways to wind down the day.

 Day 3: Fulfill Your Sense of Adventure

 Follow the sweet scent to Duck Donuts, which has been making treats to order for more than a decade.
 Enjoy warm donuts with your choice of icings and toppings, from maple and bacon to lemon and coconut.
 It’s always a good idea to order a couple of extra for a snack later.
 There’s a location in Duck, but choosing the Kitty Hawk one will put you closer to the day’s first adventure.